 Mold and Mildew

-Mold and mildew grow in moist environments, making any bathroom susceptible to these problems, if you have ever had to deal with them, you know that they feed on natural organic materials, wood flooring is not fit for every space.
+Mold and mildew grow in moist environments, making any bathroom susceptible to these problems, if you have ever had to deal with them, you know that they feed on natural organic materials, and wood flooring is not fit for every space.
 Using hardwood flooring in a bathroom might, sooner or later, force you to deal with mold and mildew.

 While the protective layer of a sealant may be able to delay it for a bit, it will eventually grow between as well as beneath the boards.
 If you are prone to get allergies and are sensitive to mold, you should think twice before using a hardwood floor in the bathroom.

 You use several types of cleansers, soaps, and other body grooming products in the bathroom.
-Each of these products contains chemicals, some of which may very well be slightly acidic, when these products spill on the hardwood floor, they will damage the protective finishing and eventually cause permanent stains.
+Each of these products contains chemicals, some of which may very well be slightly acidic, when these products spill on the hardwood floor, they will damage the protective finish and eventually cause permanent stains.

-We recommend paying particular attention to powerful cleansers and avoid spilling them on the floor because they tend to do the most damage.
-If at all you end up dropping some of it, be sure to clean it thoroughly and quickly.
+We recommend paying particular attention to powerful cleansers and avoiding spilling them on the floor because they tend to do the most damage.
+If at you end up dropping some of it, be sure to clean it thoroughly and quickly.

 If you were to select one part of your home as the most humid, it would most likely be your bathroom, while most people proactively take care of spilled water, they seldom focus on implementing measures to reduce the level of humidity.